 Pregnant women can be more likely to get UTIs because of the changes the body goes through.
-This is one of the reasons why your midwife will test your wee at every antenatal appointment.

 What are the signs of a urinary tract infection?